Congestion pricing is set to take effect in New York City on Jan. 5.

 If you are detected driving just between the West Side Highway and FDR Drive, or if you are detected accessing the Hugh L. Carey Tunnel (Brooklyn-Battery Tunnel) via the West Side Highway, you will not incur a toll.

-Question: If a vehicle with an out-of-state E-ZPass uses a tunnel crossing to enter Manhattan, do they still qualify for the $5 credit?
-Or does the vehicle need to have an E-ZPass New York account?
+Question: How will a vehicle with an out-of-state E-ZPass be charged to enter Manhattan?
+Do I need to have an E-ZPass New York account?

-Motorists using any state's E-ZPass would be charged at the E-ZPass rate and are eligible for the tunnel crossing credit.
+Motorists using any state's E-ZPass would be charged at the E-ZPass rate.
 However, in order to participate in a discount or exemption plan, drivers will need an E-ZPass New York account.

 Question: What will congestion pricing be on holidays?